 Last year, Holguin University, one of the only two recognized and distinguished universities in Cuba asked the author’s permission to use a selection of his poems to form part of the master’s creative writing programme.
 The study programme is conducted by Associate Professor Miguel Ángel Olive Iglesias M.Sc. at the same university.

 His two recently published books by Adelaide Book Publishers were launched at the International Book Fair, Expo America in New York and at the International Book Fair in Frankfurt Germany 2018.
-The book, The Incident of the Mysterious Priest and Other Stories consisted of a collection of short stories, articles and memoirs, and Growing with the Shadows comprised a collection of his best poems.
+The book, The Incident of the Mysterious Priest and Other Stories consists of a collection of short stories, articles and memoirs, and Growing with the Shadows is a collection of his best poems.

 In the Author’s Own Words about Poetry

 I like to write poetry in a language everyone can understand, without mincing words, or losing my way in the obscure, or the abstract.
 Poetry from its very origins was intended to entertain the masses, even the illiterate.
 It is another form of communication and therefore each word has to be simple enough for the majority reader to understand.
 Like Hemingway, I think ‘the most important equipment for a writer is a built-in, shock-proof shit detector’, which can identify nebulous sentences.
 Readers usually want to associate themselves with the poet’s feelings, but to do so, they first have to understand his writing.